XanD0K/unit-converter/README.md

 ### API
-When accessing the program through API, users will first need to declare a class object, which will allow to call that class' methods:
+When accessing the program through API, first users will need to declare a class object, which will allow to call `Converter` class' methods:
 ```
 from unit_converter.api import Converter
 converter = Converter()